ec500-software-engineering/case-study-shiluwu23/README.md

 # case-study-shiluwu23
 Case Study Project: Tensorflow
+## Brief introduction
+TensorFlow is an open-source machine learning library for numerical computation and large-scale machine learning.
+It uses Python to provide a convenient front-end API for building applications with the framework, while executing those applications in high-performance C++.

 ## 1. Technology and Platform
 a.
 Language used: C++/Python
 TensorFlow is designed to support multiple client languages.
 Currently, Python is chosen as the first well-supported language for expressing and controlling the training of models and python supports the most features.
 However, the core of TensorFlow is written in a combination of highly-optimized C++ and CUDA (Nvidia's language for programming GPUs).